Rhonda Wood

 "From the cockpit to the cellar — every great journey starts with a leap of faith and a good glass of wine."

 Rhonda commuted to San Francisco Airport until she took a leave of absence in 2001, taking up winemaking full time.
-She officially resigned from USAirways in 2006 — trading her wings for wine.
+She officially resigned from USAirways in 2006 — trading her commercial wings for wine.
+But flying never left her: she still owns a PA-22 Tri Pacer from the 1950s, which she flies out of Livermore Airport.

 She continues to deepen her expertise through extension courses at UC Davis, laboratory programs, discussions with fellow winemakers, and a relentless curiosity about every aspect of the craft.

-Michael continues to commute to Sunnyvale and contributes wherever he can, especially during harvest.
+Michael recently retired after more than 30 years serving as Regional CFO for Pacific Coast Trane Air Conditioning.
+He continues to serve as CFO for Wood Family Vineyards and contributes wherever he can — especially during harvest.
 His favorite?
 The award-winning Chardonnay, of course.

 Our Full Story See Awards